Purdue Pharma: Structure

 The company's branches include Purdue Pharma L.P., The Purdue Frederick Company, Purdue Pharmaceutical Products L.P., and Purdue Products L.P.

-Its manufacturing takes place at three sites: Purdue Pharmaceuticals L.P., a plant located in Wilson, North Carolina, the P.F.
-Laboratories, Inc. in Totowa, New Jersey, and Rhodes Technologies L.P., in Coventry, Rhode Island.
+Its manufacturing takes place at three sites: Purdue Pharmaceuticals L.P., a plant located in Wilson, North Carolina; the P.F.
+Laboratories, Inc., in Totowa, New Jersey; and Rhodes Technologies L.P., in Coventry, Rhode Island.
 Purdue Pharma L.P. also has research labs in Cranbury, New Jersey.
 OxyContin is currently distributed throughout the U.S., Canada, and Mexico.
 Distribution takes place from the P.F.
 Laboratories in Totowa, New Jersey.

 Rhodes Pharmaceuticals is a sister company that was established in Rhode Island in 2007.
 The company is one of the largest producers of off-patent generic opioids in the US.
 Sister companies to Purdue that are also controlled by descendants of the Sackler brothers are Napp Pharmaceuticals in the United Kingdom and Mundipharma that are selling opioids globally.

 New drugs are being developed under other company names, such as Adlon Therapeutics and Imbrium.
 Both are based in the same building as their parent company in downtown Stamford and share employees.

 Management

+Richard Sackler, the son of Raymond Sackler, started work at the company in 1971.
+He was named president in 1999 and became co-chairman of the board in 2003.
+Richard oversaw the research department that developed OxyContin and managed the sales and marketing unit.

 Craig Landau was appointed CEO on June 22, 2017.
 He joined Purdue Pharma L.P. in 1999 and was chief medical officer and as vice president of R&D innovation, clinical and medical affairs.
 In 2013, he was appointed president and CEO of Purdue Pharma (Canada).

-By 2018, eight members of the Sackler family were listed to be active or former members of the board of directors.
-By early 2019, the Sacklers had left the Purdue Pharma board, leaving none on the panel.
-Steve Miller became chairman in July 2018 with a board of five members left.
+In 2018, eight members of the Sackler family were listed as active or former members of the board of directors.
+Steve Miller became chairman in July 2018.
+By early 2019, the Sacklers had departed the Purdue Pharma board, leaving a board of five members.

-Controversy

-Purdue Pharma manufactures pain medicines such as hydromorphone, oxycodone, fentanyl, codeine, and hydrocodone.
-It makes drugs such as MS Contin, OxyContin, and Ryzolt.
-In 1972, Contin (a controlled drug-release system) was developed.
-In 1984, its extended-release formulation of morphine, MS Contin was released.
-After 1995 Food and Drug Administration approval under the auspices of Curtis Wright, its extended-release formulation of oxycodone, OxyContin was released in 1996.
-Around the time of OxyContin's release, American Pain Society introduced its "pain as fifth vital sign" campaign.
-Veterans Health Administration adopted the campaign as their national pain management strategy.